yumengw/programmer_assignment/README.md

 5) Total number of reads with adaptor sequences.
 6) Total number of reads with both primer and adaptor sequences.

-In addition, the script will generate a "Results" folder (folder name can be change through -o) containing the following files:
+###In addition, the script will generate a "Results" folder (folder name can be change through -o) containing the following files:

-1) blast_out.m8: Blast output file in m8 format.
+1) *blast_out.m8*: Blast output file in m8 format.
-2) filtered_seq.fna: Fasta file containing reads greater than 100bp, average read quality scores greater than 20, primers and adaptors trimmed.
+2) *filtered_seq.fna*: Fasta file containing reads greater than 100bp, average read quality scores greater than 20, primers and adaptors trimmed.
-3) alignment.tsv: Tab de-limited text file containing the read identifiers along with the starting and end positions of the primer or adaptor sequences.
+3) *alignment.tsv*: Tab de-limited text file containing the read identifiers along with the starting and end positions of the primer or adaptor sequences.